MayKoder/Space-Partitioning/docs/index.md

 **_TODO 6.2: Complete the missing code in the QuadTree::SubDivide() method:_**

-QuadTrees are easy to subdivide, the worst part of this is to find a way to check if a point is inside an off axis rectangle, and it took me longer than what i'll ever admit.
+QuadTrees are easy to subdivide, the worst part of this is to find a way to check if a point is inside an off axis rectangle, and it took me longer than what I'll ever admit.

 This is the logic you need to follow:

  - Check if node.root.lowest_height > node.h, if it is, set node.root->lowest_height = node.h.
- - Check if the divisionsLeft > 0, if it is, keep this steps, else you can return.
+ - Check if the divisionsLeft > 0, if it is, keep these steps, else you can return.
  - Check if the node is divided.
 If it is, return.
- - Cool we can now just push QUADNODE_CHILD_NUMBER times and empty QuadNode() to the node.childs list.
+ - Cool we can now just push QUADNODE_CHILD_NUMBER times and empty QuadNode() to the node.childNodes list.
- - Be awere of the code inside the switch, how we use diferent coords if its isometric.
+ - Be aware of the code inside the switch, how we use different coords if its isometric.
 (Try to understand why we are using this points).
  - Set the node.isDivided as true.

-Thats all _YAAAY_ now you can divide the QuadTree too.
+That's all _COOL_ now you can divide the QuadTree too.

 <p align="center">
   <img width="638" height="496" src="assets/QUADExp.png">